Paramount International Networks

-Paramount International Networks (PIN) is the international division of Paramount Global.
-The division oversees the production, broadcasting and promotion of key Paramount brands outside of the United States.
-These brands include Paramount Network, Comedy Central, MTV, Nickelodeon, BET and Colors TV, as well as CBS-branded channels, which are co-owned with AMC Networks International.
-PIN also owns a 30% stake in the Rainbow S.p.A. animation studio in Italy until 2023, as well as a 49% stake in an Indian joint venture with domestic partner TV18, Viacom18.
+Paramount International Networks (PIN) is the international division of the Paramount Media Networks division of Paramount Skydance that oversees the production, broadcasting and promotion of its brands outside of the United States.
+These brands include Paramount Network, Comedy Central, MTV, Nickelodeon and BET, as well as CBS-branded channels co-owned with AMC Networks International.
+PIN also owned a 30% stake in the Rainbow S.p.A. animation studio in Italy from 2011 to 2023 and a majority-then-later-minority stake in Viacom18, an Indian joint venture with domestic partner TV18, from 2007 to 2024.

-The networks' headquarters are located in New York City and London.
-Other international offices are located in São Paulo, Berlin, Stockholm, Amsterdam, Warsaw, Madrid, Milan, Mumbai, Paris, Singapore, Budapest, Belgrade, and Sydney amongst others.
-Its first international offices opened in the late 1980s in London and Amsterdam with the launch of MTV Europe.
-It was created from a rebrand of Viacom's MTV Networks, which included MTV, BET, VH1 and Nickelodeon, to include Comedy Central.
+The division is headquartered within offices of the former Paramount Global in New York City and London, with other international offices located in São Paulo, Berlin, Stockholm, Amsterdam, Warsaw, Lagos, Madrid, Milan, Mumbai, Paris, Singapore, Budapest, Belgrade and Sydney amongst others.
+Its first international offices opened in the late 1980s in London and Amsterdam with the launch of MTV Europe (now MTV Global).
+It was created from a rebrand of predecessor Viacom's MTV Networks, which included MTV, BET, VH1 and Nickelodeon, to include Comedy Central.
+MTV Asia was a leader against rival Channel V in China, India and South Korea in 1999.

-Before being promoted to CEO of Viacom, Robert Bakish was President of VIMN from 2011 to 2016, having held various roles at Viacom since 1997.
-The division is currently led by Pam Kaufman.
+Currently led by Pam Kaufman as part of her broader role as president and CEO of international markets, the division under one of its previous names "Viacom International Media Networks" was previously led from 2011 to 2016 by Bob Bakish, in one of his many roles at the company, having joined Paramount Global's predecessor, Viacom, in its first incarnation in 1997.
+In 2016, Bakish was promoted to CEO of the second incarnation of Viacom and stayed on as such following its merger with CBS Corporation to form ViacomCBS, renamed Paramount Global in 2022.
+He resigned as CEO and left the company on 29 April 2024.